eclipsesource/modelserver/README.md

 |-|-|-|-
 |Subscribe to model changes|`/subscribe`|query parameter: `?modeluri=...[&format=...]`|`sessionId`

-## Java client API
+## Java Client API

-The modelserver project features a Java-based client API that eases integration with the model server.
+The model server project features a Java-based client API that eases integration with the model server.
 The interface declaration looks as follows

 ```Java